Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 "In keeping with its slightly differing brief over its hatchback relation, the Mercedes A-Class Saloon rides on slightly softer, more cosseting suspension."

-Mercedes A-Class Saloon Review 2023: rear
+Mercedes A-Class Saloon Review: rear

 That’s no bad thing, because, as a hatchback, the A-Class can be a little bit brittle on rougher road surfaces, but that’s less obvious here with the saloon version.
-Bigger wheel choices do start to impact on the ride quality, so if that’s a real priority then stick to the smaller wheel options.
+Bigger wheel choices do start to impact the ride quality, so if that’s a real priority, then stick to the smaller wheel options.

-There’s no variable damper options with the regular saloons, though there are variables in the suspension you’re given, depending on the model.
+There are no variable damper options with the regular saloons, though there are variables in the suspension you’re given, depending on the model.
 Those A-Class Saloons with the smallest engines, the A180, A200 and the A180d and A200d feature a torsion beam on the rear axle, with upper trim levels, allied to bigger engines, gaining a more sophisticated multi-link rear suspension system.
-In reality most drivers will be unable to tell the difference, with the multi-link rear riding and handling with a touch more composure than the standard torsion beam.
+In reality, most drivers will be unable to tell the difference, with the multi-link rear riding and handling with a touch more composure than the standard torsion beam.

 Overall, all A-Class Saloons handle with the sort of predictable sure-footedness you’d expect in this class, without ever being particularly engaging, with Mercedes' own conceptually near identical CLA likely to appeal more to those wanting a bit of fun behind the wheel.

-There is plenty of engine choices with the Mercedes A-Class Saloon, encompassing everything from frugal diesels and a plug-in hybrid, to a 306PS range-topping AMG model.
+There are plenty of engine choices with the Mercedes A-Class Saloon, encompassing everything from frugal diesels and a plug-in hybrid, to a 306PS range-topping AMG model.
 Saloon buyers are denied the A 45 model that’s offered as a hatchback and in the CLA, because even someone in the choice-obsessed Mercedes product planning department must have spotted that an A 45 saloon was just too close to the CLA 45 AMG to be justifiable.

 The base 116PS 1.5-litre turbodiesel is a fine engine, badged A180d, offering a mix of smooth, easy performance, despite its relatively modest output.
 Upping to the 2.0-litre turbodiesel gains more performance, with the A200d having 150PS and the A220d 190PS, both also benefiting from being RDE2 (Real Driving Emissions step 2) approved, so aren’t party to additional BIK and VED payments of non-RDE2 turbodiesels.